Dreaming of grass and meadow: return to simplicity

 Something is wrong.
 The grass is not green — yellow, grey, or withering.
 The meadow that should be alive has grown dim.
 Or a shadow is drawing near: a cloud, darkness, cold.

-Your Healer speaks through this image — the part that notices a decline in vitality before it becomes obvious.
+Your Healer speaks through this image: the part that notices a decline in vitality before it becomes obvious.
 Yellow, withering grass signals exhaustion.
 Not catastrophic, but real.
 A quiet message: something needs tending.

 This may be literally physical exhaustion.
 Or emotional — when what is green and alive in you has grown dim under the weight of fatigue, monotony, stress.
-The Healer doesn’t panic — he notices, and says gently: “It’s time to pay attention to what feeds you.”
+The Healer doesn’t panic — it notices, and says gently: “It’s time to pay attention to what feeds you.”

 Ask yourself: “What in my life right now is losing its vitality — and what would be the first step toward bringing care and nourishment back to it?”